asooge/block-chain-getting-started/README.md

     `npm start`

-    you should see a loading... message because there is no blockchain to connect to.
-Let's get one running locally on our computer using [ganache-cli](https://www.npmjs.com/package/ganache-cli)
+    If successful, you should see a failed to compile message because there is `./contracts/ComplexStorage.json` file.
+To resolve this, we will need to compile and deploy our contracts to a local blockchain using [ganache-cli](https://www.npmjs.com/package/ganache-cli)

 ## Use ganache-cli to run a local blockchain